Load balancing on LKE

 • The remaining lines provide port definitions for your Service's Pods and maps an incoming port to a container's targetPort.

-To view details about running NodeBalancers on your cluster:
+To view details about running NodeBalancers on your cluster, follow the instructions below.

 1. Get the services running on your cluster: